Bible103

 The “mercy seat” mentioned above was the lid on the “ark (box) of the covenant.”
 Leviticus 16:14-16 says:.
 Aaron shall then slaughter the goat for the sin offering for the people and bring its blood behind the veil, and with its blood he must do as he did with the bull’s blood: He is to sprinkle it against the mercy seat and in front of it.
 So he shall make atonement for the Most Holy Place because of the impurities and rebellious acts of the Israelites in regard to all their sins.

-The words in italics above are related because they are based on the same consonants: KPR.
+The words in bold print above are related because they are based on the same consonants: KPR.
 This helps us understand the word “atonement,” because the word for the lid on the box (called the mercy seat) has the same root as the word for the result of putting blood on the lid (atonement).
 “Atonement” then is what happens when the blood is sprinkled: the results of sin are taken away.
 These vowels are still found today in the name for the annual Jewish “day of atonement,” which is called “yom kippur.” (yom means “day.”)

 In New Testament Greek, the same word (hilasterion) is also used for the lid (Hebrews 9:5) and for the results.
 In English this is often represented by the word “propitiation,” which means “to appease wrath.”
 1 John 2:2 says: He is the propitiation for our sins, and not for ours only but also for the sins of the whole world.
 ESV.